Dr Philip Robinson, 2015. Reviewed and updated 2019.

-Also because it’s a chronic condition, often patients don’t end up taking their medication, for a number of reasons.
-They lose faith in either the doctor or the medication, or they just haven’t got the systems in place to remind them to regularly take their medications.
+Also because it’s a chronic condition, often patients don’t continue taking their medication, for a number of reasons.
+They lose faith in either the doctor or the medication, or they just haven’t got the systems in place to remind them to regularly take them.

-The research aims to identify where patient knowledge of their treatment is lacking and help provide patients assurance to take their medication.
+Some of our research aimed to identify where patient knowledge of their treatment is lacking and help provide patients with assurance to take their medication.

-I really hope that at the end of it we can institute something that’s going to help patients directly with making sure that they understand what’s going on with their treatment, so they can understand the things that are going to help them be successfully treated.
+I really hope that we can institute something that’s going to help patients directly with making sure that they understand what’s going on with their treatment, so they can understand the things that are going to help them be successfully treated.

 We have a lot of good treatments currently for gout, but if people, for whatever reason, aren’t taking them, then we may as well not have them.

 General Practitioners play a large role in the treatment of people with gout.
-Will they be involved in the research as well?
+Were they involved in the research as well?

-Yes, absolutely, as well as talking to groups of patients and bringing out those issues, I am also going to be talking to groups of GPs both in Brisbane and Hervey Bay and looking at their knowledge of treating gout and the things that influence them as to when they start treatment and when they don’t start treatment and what their knowledge of gout is.
+Yes, absolutely, as well as talking to groups of patients and bringing out those issues, I talked to groups of GPs both in Brisbane and Hervey Bay and looked at their knowledge of treating gout and the things that influence them as to when they start treatment and when they don’t start treatment and what their knowledge of gout is.

-We can have great knowledge and strategies for treating this but if people aren’t applying them in practice then again, we are a bit lost, so that’s the other half of the study.
-To look at the people who treat the vast majority of gout and they are the GPs and asking, are they doing it the best they can and what can we do to help them do it even better.
+We can have great knowledge and strategies for treating this but if people aren’t applying them in practice then, again, we are a bit lost, so that was the other half of the study.
+To look at the people who treat the vast majority of gout, and they are the GPs, and asking, are they doing it the best they can and what can we do to help them do it even better.
 Do we provide educational resources, do they need strategy, do they need consultations, do they need people they can talk to about physical cases?
-What is stopping them treating patients the best way they can be treated?
+What may be stopping them from treating patients the best way they can be treated?

-What do you hope will be achieved by your research?
+What do you hope will be achieved by all of your research?

-Where does the funding come for your research?
+Where does the funding come from for your research?

 As a researcher, I am constantly spending significant amounts of my time trying to get access to research funds to do this type of research and when I am unable to get funding, this type of research just doesn’t get done.
-So, if people have the capacity to give a little bit and support research, then it actually flows through to getting results and getting both new treatments, but also, with this type of research that I’m doing as well.
+So, if people have the capacity to give a little bit and support research, then it actually flows through to getting results and getting both new treatments, but also, with this type of research, influencing how that treatment is being delivered.

-I have put in an application for funding to Arthritis Australia to complete the research and it’s not going to happen unless I am able to get some research funding, so that all those exciting things that people are potentially going to read about, that you’re going to write about are really critical to people supporting it.
+Any research we do is not going to happen unless I am able to get some research funding, so that all those exciting things that people are potentially going to read about, that you’re going to write about, are really critical to people supporting it.
 It does make a difference when people make donations to funding bodies such as Arthritis Queensland and Arthritis Australia.